Lightstreamer/Lightstreamer-kafka-connector/README.md

     - `--items`, the list of items to subscribe to.
     - `--fields`, the list of requested fields for the items.

-    **NOTE:** As the _Lightstreamer Kafka Connector_ is built around the standard _Java In-Process Adapter SDK_, every remote client based on the Lightstreamer Client SDK, like the _lsclient.java_ script, can interact with it.
+    **NOTE:** As the _Lightstreamer Kafka Connector_ is built around the [_Lightreamer Java In-Process Adapter SDK_](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess), every remote client based on any _Lightstreamer Client SDK_, like the _lsclient.java_ script, can interact with it.

 4. Publish Events.